kyosu-1/ms-poc-backend/README.md

 # go-ms-poc
-poc implementation of micro surges in go language
+poc implementation of microservice in go language